-Artichoke Hearts – brings a mild briny flavor reminiscent of seafood
+Artichoke hearts ~ Artichokes bring a mild briny flavor reminiscent of seafoods

-Dill Pickles – you can use pickle relish if you prefer, but any good “tuna” salad must have it!
+Dill pickles ~ You can use pickle relish if you prefer, but any good “tuna” salad must have some kind of pickles!

-Mayo – What is “tuna” salad without mayo?
+Mayo ~ What is “tuna” salad without mayo?
 It makes it super creamy.
+I’m partial to my easy homemade vegan mayonnaise, but store-bought works, too.
 Vegenaise or Just Mayo are our faves, but feel free to use one you like.
 There are several on the market these days.
-You can even find quite a few homemade versions.
-This one looks promising.

 This vegan version of tuna salad is just as easy to make as the original.